Simone Smith (Canadian film editor)

-Simone Smith is a Canadian film and television editor, who won the Canadian Screen Award for Best Editing at the 7th Canadian Screen Awards in 2019 for her work on the film Firecrackers and at the 11th Canadian Screen Awards in 2023 for I Like Movies.
+Simone Smith is a Canadian film and television editor, who has been a three-time winner of the Canadian Screen Award for Best Editing.
+She won at the 7th Canadian Screen Awards in 2019 for her work on the film Firecrackers, at the 11th Canadian Screen Awards in 2023 for I Like Movies, and at the 14th Canadian Screen Awards in 2026 for Mile End Kicks.

 She was previously nominated in the same category at the 6th Canadian Screen Awards in 2018 for Never Steady, Never Still.